Inhabit Queens Gardens: a pleasurable stroll from the London Meditation Centre

 Caroline Sylge

-Poet, author, journalist and trusted expert on retreats and retreating for over 30 years.
-Founder of Queen of Retreats, powered by The Global Retreat Company.
-Author of How To Retreat, publishing globally by Penguin Random House.
-Retreat-focused journalist, whose credits include The Guardian, The Times, The Telegraph, Condé Nast Traveller and National Geographic.
-Author of healthy travel guidebooks Body & Soul Escapes and Body & Soul Escapes: Britain & Ireland (Footprint Books).
-Carcanet-published poet, and a judge for the British Book Awards.
-Lives in Devon, England with her husband and daughter.
+Caroline Sylge is a poet, author and journalist and a trusted expert on retreats and retreating.
+She is the founder of retreat platform queenofretreats.com, powered by The Global Retreat Company.
+The author of How To Retreat (Penguin Random House) and of healthy travel guidebooks Body & Soul Escapes and Body & Soul Escapes: Britain & Ireland (Footprint Books).
+A retreat-focused journalist whose credits include The Guardian, The Times, The Telegraph, Condé Nast Traveller and National Geographic.
+A Carcanet-published poet, and a judge for the British Book Awards.
+Caroline has an MA in English from the University of Sussex, and a First Class BA in English from the University of Birmingham.
+She lives in Devon, England, with her husband and daughter.

 Previous